benroywillis/Algorithms/README.md

 This repository provides a buildflow (using GNU Makefile) for the [Cyclebite](https://github.com/benroywillis/Cyclebite) toolchain.
 Its [publication](https://ieeexplore.ieee.org/document/10301361) provides insight to how it works and what its goals are.

 ## Quick start guide
- * Build the [Cyclebite dependencies](https://github.com/benroywillis/Cyclebite/blob/main/README.md) and install them somewhere.
+ * Build [Cyclebite and its dependencies](https://github.com/benroywillis/Cyclebite/blob/main/README.md) and install them somewhere.
+ * Build [Halidev16](https://github.com/halide/Halide/releases/tag/v16.0.0) and install it somewhere.
  * Fill out the paths defined in Environment.mk.
 Each variable is mandatory unless marked "optional:" in its comment.
  * Go to the GEMM/Naive project and type "make".
 You should see the entire Cyclebite run to completion (a KernelGrammar_\<project\>.json file should be present)!
 If you don't see the KernelGrammar file, something is wrong with your dependencies - please see FAQ or double-check that you installed your dependencies correctly.
  * Make a folder for your own project: FOO/Naive.
  * Copy GEMM/Naive/Makefile into your project folder.
  * Change the name of the "SOURCE" variable from "GEMM" to your project name: "FOO" (if your project is a C project, you can delete the "SUFFIX" variable).
- * Run "make" and Cyclebite will structure and export your project!
+ * Run "make" and Cyclebite will structure and export your project in Halide!
 If something goes wrong, see the FAQ section to see if your error is there.
 If it isn't, [submit an issue](https://github.com/benroywillis/Cyclebite/issues/new/).

 ## General Architecture
  * Buildflow.mk: provides the rules for building the toolchain, as well as state-of-the-art (SoA) program structuring, analysis, and optimization frameworks like [Halide](https://github.com/halide/Halide), [LLVM-Polly](polly.llvm.org), [Polygeist](polygeist.llvm.org), CUDA, and [OpenMP](openmp.llvm.org).